tari-project/rfcs/src/RFC-0201_TariScript.md

 ### Scriptless scripts

-[Scriptless script] is a wonderfully elegant technology and inclusion of [TariScript] does not preclude the use of Scriptless script in Tari.
+[Scriptless script] is a wonderfully elegant technology and the inclusion of [TariScript] does not preclude the use of Scriptless scripts in Tari.
 However, scriptless scripts have some disadvantages:

 - They are often difficult to reason about, with the result that the development of features based on scriptless scripts is essentially in the hands of a very select group of cryptographers and developers.